Louis Lesser: Louis Lesser Enterprises. Ltd.

 His retirement in 1952 lasted less than a year.
 Later in 1952, he and other family members formed Louis Lesser Enterprises, Ltd., a partnership, which bought and developed commercial, residential, and industrial real estate.
-It incorporated in 1960/61, in preparation for a $5 million initial public offering in 1962/63.
+It was incorporated in 1960/61, in preparation for a $5 million initial public offering in 1962/63.
 By that time, Lesser estimated that he had developed $500 million of real estate across nine states and that Louis Lesser Enterprises, Ltd had grown its assets from $200,000 to $60 million.